-The potential environmental effects arising from unmanaged hazardous wastes include degradation of soil quality, degradation of wildlife habitat, and harm to on-site personnel.
+The potential environmental effects arising from unmanaged hazardous wastes include degradation of soil quality, degradation of water quality, degradation of wildlife habitat, and harm to on-site personnel.

 4. Waste Management Facilities

 Various types of wastes could be generated under this WL.
 It is essential that these wastes are handled, stored and managed in a safe and environmentally responsible manner.